 The aims of the secondary classes are…

-To provide an intellectually stimulating, thoughtful and inspiring environment where children have the space to be themselves, without stress, without fear of failure, without fear of bullying.
+To provide an intellectually stimulating, thoughtful and inspiring environment where children have the space to be themselves, without stress, without fear of failure and without fear of bullying.
 To provide an environment where the views and opinions of each pupil are respected and where children are treated as equals.
 To provide a high quality educational programme to prepare the pupils for taking their GCSEs, whilst simultaneously meeting the individual needs of each child.

 The Secondary Classes Lessons